USEPA/epa-zotero-plugin/README.md

-# Make It Red

-A sample plugin for Zotero 7

-  * [src-1.0](src-1.0): Overlay plugin for Zotero 6
-  * [src-1.1](src-1.1): Overlay plugin for Zotero 6 and bootstrapped plugin for Zotero 7
-  * [src-1.2](src-1.2): Bootstrapped plugin for Zotero 6 and 7
+# EPA Zotero Plugin

-  * [src-2.0](src-2.0): Bootstrapped plugin for Zotero 7
+Supports Zotero 7 only.

+Currently what this plugin does is disable the build-in Cloud Sync features from Zotero.
+This is to allow the software to be used at EPA.

+## Build
+To build, run `./make-zips` and install the XPI from ./build in the Zotero Add-ons window.

+## Developing
-To test, run `./make-zips` and install the XPIs in the Zotero Add-ons window, or see [Setting Up a Plugin Development Environment](https://www.zotero.org/support/dev/client_coding/plugin_development#setting_up_a_plugin_development_environment) to run from source.
+See [Setting Up a Plugin Development Environment](https://www.zotero.org/support/dev/client_coding/plugin_development#setting_up_a_plugin_development_environment) to run from source.

-The update manifests are set up to demonstrate upgrading across all versions, but normally a plugin would point to a single update manifest that was updated as new versions were available.
-The update manifests for versions 1.1 and 1.2 are set up to allow upgrading directly to 2.0 from Zotero 7.
+## Releasing
+Uploading a new tag to this repository kicks off a GitHub action which builds and creates a new release.
+Zotero clients will automatically check for this an update from this GitHub repository.
+Definitely check your plugin thoroughly before as if clients update to a broken plugin they might not be able to automatically update to a working on.